Embracing the Transformative Power of Self-Compassion

 “The work of the mature person is to carry grief in one hand and gratitude in the other and to be stretched large by them.
 How much sorrow can I hold?
 That’s how much gratitude I can give.
 If I carry only grief, I’ll bend toward cynicism and despair.
 If I have only gratitude, I’ll become saccharine and won’t develop much compassion for other people’s suffering.
 Grief keeps the heart fluid and soft, which helps make compassion possible.”

-self-compassion, Embracing the Transformative Power of Self-Compassion
+Embracing the Transformative Power of Self-Compassion — The Power Of Self Compassion

 The Power of Self-Compassion